leitmedium/puppet-sshauthkeys/README.md

 Author
 ---

-sshauthkeys is developed and maintained by Caspar Clemens Mierau <ccm at screenage dot de>
+sshauthkeys is developed and maintained by Caspar Clemens Mierau <ccm@screenage.de>